bridget-basiq/developers/content/Getting-Started/1+API-Basics/status-error-codes.md

 # Status & Error Codes

-To ensure you can respond appropriate when our API outputs something you didn’t expect we maintain a consistent set of API response and error codes.
+To ensure you can respond appropriate when our API gives uexpected output, we maintain a consistent set of API response and error codes.
 The general design of the response and error codes will be discussed inside this chapter.

 <c-image alt="Authorization image" src="status-and-error-codes.png" max-width="lg"></c-image>